Optimizely and SEO

 Optimize website loading times

-Another important aspect for good SEO is optimizing the site loading times.
+Another important aspect of good SEO is optimizing the site loading times.
 A faster website is rewarded in SEO rankings compared to a slower site.
-Some things to take into considerations are:
+Some things to take into consideration are:

-- If possible, use a highly available redundant network with auto scale-up and scale-out.
+• Use a highly available redundant network with auto scale-up and scale-out if possible.

-- Use a CDN cache for fast loading of site assets.
+• Use a CDN cache to fast-load site assets.
 Optimizely DXP uses Cloudflare's CDN cache for this.

-Ideally, you want to serve your visitors top-notch images in high resolution, but unfortunately, high-resolution images can increase your website’s loading time, especially for users on smaller devices, which affect their user experience negatively and also decrease your SEO ranking.
-Therefore, set up your site to use different preconfigured image sizes, so that the visitor is served whatever image quality that is appropriate for their screen size while getting a fast loading time.
-Automate this so your editors do not have to spend time thinking of images sizes.
+Ideally, you want to serve your visitors top-notch images in high resolution.
+Still, unfortunately, high-resolution images can increase your website's loading time, especially for users on smaller devices, which negatively affects their user experience and decreases your SEO ranking.
+Set up your site to use different preconfigured image sizes so that the visitor is served whatever image quality is appropriate for their screen size while getting a fast loading time.
+Automate this so your editors do not spend time thinking of image sizes.

-One way of achieving different image sizes easily on an Optimizely website is by using the ImageResizer add-on, which allows you to define a srcset in the image tags for breakpoint optimization.
-See this blog post for more information.
+One way of achieving different image sizes easily on an Optimizely website is by using the ImageResizer add-on, which lets you define a srcset in the image tags for breakpoint optimization.

 <img class="img-fluid"